 Throughout college @ St. Rose, during my short 4 yr ELA teaching career, and afterwards I worked in various kitchens, restaurants and bars around the Albany/Saratoga area to make extra money and to fill time in the summer months.
 I always enjoyed the atmosphere, the camaraderie, and the satisfaction of making others happy by serving them something that I had helped to create.

-My passion for food was validated when I competed in my first cooking competition this past year @ the Times Union/Adirondack Appliance Home Rangers cooking competition.
+My passion for food was validated when I competed in my first cooking competition in 2017 @ the Times Union/Adirondack Appliance Home Rangers cooking competition @ SPAC.
 The competition featured a selection of 6 home chefs from the Capital Region.
 The feedback I received from complete strangers was amazing, and quite frankly I was very surprised at the reaction; I bested the returning champ in the first round, and placed 3rd overall.

 More info (& pro-shot food pics) here - http://www.timesunion.com/living/article/Steak-proves-a-winner-in-Home-Rangers-cook-off-11824148.php

 My vision is to create a food service that changes with the seasons, one that will simplify the life of a busy family and provide them the means to Eat Mindfully, Not Mindlessly during those long Fall and Winter months, while in the Spring and Summer, the opportunity to throw a backyard party with all of the barbecue fixins without worrying about cooking the meal.

 By providing healthy, delicious meals year round, people will have the time and the energy to spend with their family around the dinner table or around the campfire; both places where I grew up and where the best memories are made.